idaholab/moose/tutorials/darcy_thermo_mech/doc/content/workshop/modules/modules.md

 problems.
 The module can be used to simulation both linear and finite strain mechanics, including Elasticity and Cosserat elasticity, Plasticity and micromechanics plasticity, Creep, and Damage due to cracking and property degradation.

 !---

+## Thermal Hydraulics

+The Thermal Hydraulics module is a library of components that can be used to build thermal-hydraulic simulations.
+Basic capabilities include a 1-phase, variable-area, inviscid, compressible flow model with a non-condensable vapor mixture, 2-D and 3-D heat conduction, a control logic system, and pluggable closure systems and models.

+!---